wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/spiral.md

 Explanation:

 1. Questions to ask:
-	1. What should I return if s is nea
+	1. What should I return if s is negative?
+	2. Are there any constraints on the maximum number of steps
+2.